Best Office Chair for Back Pain 2023

 Proper Fit

 This is the one dimension we can’t measure for you.
-Before you spend money on any good quality office chair though, we urge you to do one of two things.
-If at all possible, try to find one in a Big Box Office or Furniture store and have a seat in it to try it on for size.
+Before you spend money on any good-quality office chair, though, we urge you to do one of two things.
+If possible, try to find one in a Big Box Office or Furniture store and have a seat in it to try it on for size.

-If you can’t do that, at the very least, take careful measurements of yourself and compare them to the measurements we’ve listed out for each chair to make sure it’s a good fit.
-At the end of the day, it doesn’t matter how many advanced features a chair has, or how comfortable it is, if its measurements don’t align with yours, it’s not the chair you’re looking for.
+If you can’t do that, at the very least, take careful measurements of yourself and compare them to the measurements we’ve listed for each chair to make sure it’s a good fit.
+At the end of the day, it doesn’t matter how many advanced features a chair has or how comfortable it is; if its measurements don’t align with yours, it’s not the chair you’re looking for.

 Other Elements to Consider